New factorization theory for heavy quarkonium production and decay: Simplification

-In hard parts of all the above SGFs, there are at least two independent hard scales, $m_Q$ and $M$.
-They are, however, approximately related, $M=2m_Q+O(\lambda)$.
-We thus can further simplify hard parts by expanding $m_Q$ around $M/2$.
-We will see that there is no large corrections in this expansion.
+In hard parts of all the above SGFs, there are at least two independent hard scales, $2m$ and $M$.
+Their difference is, however, much smaller than $2m$.
+We thus can further simplify hard parts by expanding $m$ around $M/2$, which defines a relativistic correction series in SGFs.
+We will see that there are no large corrections in this expansion.

-Up to now, we have given explicit formulas for quarkonium production in SGF-4d, -1d and -0d.
-For quarkonium decay, there are similar formulas.

-The NRQCD factorization can be recovered by SGF-0d Eq.~\eqref{eq:fac0d} by setting $z_n=1$ and then expanding $M$ around $2m_Q$ in hard parts.
-Both of the two operations are not preferred by us, because they will result in too large relativistic corrections.